hosukw/Full_ISE_Terraform_Ansible_AWS/README.md

 # 20211207 ISE Webinar

 This project runs Terraform + Ansible demo for ISE.
 It follows the demo performed during the Automated ISE setup with Infrastructure as Code tools (December 2021) @ [Cisco ISE YouTube Channel](http://cs.co/ise-videos)

 At a high level it does the following:

 Terraform:
 - Setup VPC and other networking resources
-- Setup 6 ISE instances: Uses two separate modules
+- Setup 6 ISE instances: Uses two separate modules.
+One for Admin/Monitoring node with m5.4xlarge instance type and 1.2TB EBS volume, and another for Policy Services node (PSN) with c5.4xlarge instance type and 600GB EBS volume.
+Also for PSN, the instance IPs are added to the AWS network load balancer to serve RADIUS and TACACS+.
 - Setup AWS Network Load Balancer
 - Setup Route 53 entries
 - Setup S3 bucket with transfer family for SFTP access